Originally published November 5, 2020, updated April 6, 2022

 Challenges of Digitization in the Automotive Industry

 Most automotive technological change management initiatives circle around technology-driven trends and customer demands to stay competitive.
 What’s more, the automotive industry is highly competitive and interlinked with many other sectors.
-Trends like digital transformation in manufacturing, concerns for the environment, mobility-as-a-service, and predictive computing bring numerous benefits but also highlight multiple industry challenges.
+Trends like digital transformation in manufacturing, concerns for the environment, mobility-as-a-service, and predictive analysis bring numerous benefits but also highlight multiple industry challenges.
 Here are some of them:

 In this challenging economic climate, cash conservation and risk management are the main areas of focus.
 As automotive businesses prioritize efficiency, they will focus on investments that drive supply chain visibility, sales efficiency, and customer loyalty.

 For businesses that invest in automotive digitalization, they will need to remain focused on the most valuable uses cases with the highest ROI.
 Predicting the ROI of new technologies and identifying optimal use cases within the automotive industry will remain the biggest challenges.